Amanda Sudano: Music career

 In 2005, Sudano met songwriter, guitarist and vocalist Abner Ramirez in Nashville.
 They struck up a friendship and formed the band Johnnyswim.
 The duo have performed covers of eclectic songs like Edith Piaf's "La Vie En Rose" and Britney Spears's "Till The World Ends", as well as originals like "Home", the theme song to the hit HGTV show Fixer Upper.
 Johnnyswim released their first self-titled EP in 2008.
 A second EP, 5-8, arrived in 2010.
 This was followed by the singles Bonsoir and Good News in 2011, a third EP called Home, Vol. 1 in 2012, and four studio albums: Diamonds (2014), Georgica Pond (2016), Moonlight (2019), and Johnnyswim (2022).

 Personal life

 In 2009, Sudano married her Johnnyswim bandmate Abner Ramirez in Florida.
 Her father, Bruce Sudano, paid tribute to her in the song "The Amazing Amanda Grace" on his award-winning record Life and the Romantic.
 Footage from her wedding was featured in the video for another track from the same record, "It's Her Wedding Day", which was actually written about her sister Brooklyn's marriage in 2006.

-Sudano lives with her husband in Los Angeles, California and gave birth to a son, Joaquin, in February 2015.
+Sudano lives with her husband in Los Angeles, California, and gave birth to a son, Joaquin, in February 2015.
 In 2018, she gave birth to a daughter, Luna.
-In November 2019, the couple announced on social media that Amanda had given birth to a second daughter named Paloma.
+In November 2019, the couple announced on social media that she had given birth to a second daughter named Paloma.
 As of 2021, Sudano and her family are the stars of two Magnolia Network television shows: Home on the Road with Johnnyswim and The Johnnyswim Show.